I Only Miss Her When I'm Breathing: Plot

 A grief-stricken Frank (William H. Macy) is kicked out of the cemetery, where he was sleeping on Bianca's grave.
 Fiona (Emmy Rossum) is now separated from Gus, and is now dating Sean (Dermot Mulroney), who often stays at the Gallagher household.

 Fiona takes Debbie (Emma Kenney) to a clinic to confirm her pregnancy.
 The doctor confirms it, but Debbie hides this from Fiona.
 She tells Derek (Luca Oriel) about the pregnancy, but Derek is not as delighted.
 At Patsy's, the assistant manager, Otis, arrives constantly late, causing Sean to ponder if he has relapsed into drugs.
 When police officers arrive, Otis flees but is quickly captured.
 Otis is not revealed to have relapsed, but the police discovered he had a meth lab at his house.
-Without an assistant manager, Sean offers it to Fiona.
+Without an assistant manager, Sean offers the position to Fiona.
 Kevin (Steve Howey) is asked by his neighbors to sign a petition to get their homophobic neighbor, Yanis (Will Sasso), to stop making noise.
 Kevin asks him to stop, but Yanis refuses.

 Frank finds himself lost in his grief, questioning why Bianca was taken away from him.
 After fighting with a local priest, he decides to find answers in religion.
 He visits several temples, but he is not taken seriously by any of the representatives.
 Lip (Jeremy Allen White) continues his relationship with Helene (Sasha Alexander), and also begins to work as a teaching assistant for Professor Youens (Alan Rosenberg), a drunk but highly decorated teacher.
 Youens often arrives late, forcing Lip to start the class without him.
 An impressed Youens tells Lip he should consider teaching.
 Carl (Ethan Cutkosky), released early from juvie for good behavior, returns to the Gallagher home with a new street refined persona; the family is shocked to find that he is bringing along a friend, Nick (Victor I. Onuigbo).

 Svetlana (Isidora Goreshter) convinces Ian (Cameron Monaghan) in accompanying her to visit Mickey (Noel Fisher) in prison.
 Mickey does Russian mafia hits for cash from Svetlana, and Ian tells him he will wait for him.
 Debbie visits Derek's mother when he cuts off ties, and discovers that he moved to Florida, leaving her as the sole parent.
 When he hears a rumor that Helene might be seeing another student, Lip attacks him outside her house.
 However, he is shocked to discover the person is just her son Dylan (Chris Brochu).
 Helene confronts Lip for his actions, although they do not end their relationship.
 Derek's parents show up at the Gallagher household, disclosing Debbie's pregnancy to everyone.